kiamesdavies/rate-limiter/README.md

 > mvn clean package

+After packaging, an executable jar file will be produced, run with
+> java -jar ./target/java-project-1.0.jar

-Otherwise, you can package and run the integration test
+You can package and run the integration test
 > mvn clean verify

-if the integration tests fail, it could be due to system resources, package the application then run the integration  tests separately in another terminal using
+if the integration tests fail, it could be due to system resources, package and run the application then run the integration tests separately in another terminal using
 >  mvn clean verify -P integration

-After packaging, an executable jar file will be produced, run with
-> java -jar ./target/java-project-1.0.jar

 To configure the number requests/permits allowed for a particular endpoint use
 > -Dapi.{endpoint}.permits={value}